Must-Read Magical Realism Books for Christmas

 What if you could have one more day with someone you lost?
 That’s the underlying premise of this novel that blends It’s a Wonderful Life and Groundhog Day into a compelling holiday read.

-She soon realizes that she’s in a loop of that day, each time experiencing a different variation of events.
+She soon realizes she’s in a loop of that day, experiencing a different set of events each time.
 Along the way, she uncovers startling truths about herself, her relationship, and even her career.

 Book Summary